paketo-buildpacks/rfcs/text/utilities/0004-source-removal-buildpack.md

-that wants to remove source code must have logic to remove it from the `workspace` so that it does not appear in the final image, however this task is complicated because often times there are static files that are required for the app to run that should no be deleted from the `workspace`.
+that wants to remove source code must have logic to remove it from the `workspace` so that it does not appear in the final image, however this task is complicated because often times there are static files that are required for the app to run that should not be deleted from the `workspace`.
 This leads to multiple implementations of non-trivial file removal logic across different buildpacks.